-Learn the importance of installing borders between turf and other hardscapes to maintain the integrity of your installation.
-Discover the different border options, and when they're recommended in your space.
+Learn the importance of edging between artificial grass and other landscapes to maintain the integrity of your installation.
+Discover the different border options for artificial turf edging and when they're recommended in your space.

-Borders are an important addition when it comes to installing artificial grass.
-Without applying borders, the base won't be held in place adequately and over time the sides will begin to detach.
+Borders are an important landscaping addition when it comes to installing artificial grass in your space.
+Without artificial turf edging, the base won't be held in place adequately and over time the sides will begin to detach.
 Long story short - you'll lose all the value you put into this project.
 It's important to understand the different borders offered to make the best decision for your space.

-The most popular type of edging is a typical plastic bender board.
+The most popular artificial grass border is a typical plastic bender board.
 The result is a pliable and strong board that is able to contour evenly and consistently.
 However, this type of material is almost impossible to place in areas where a straight line is needed.
 When the landscape requires a straight border, treated wood boards must be substituted.